Soundgarden: Down on the Upside and breakup (1996–1997)

-Following the worldwide tour in support of Superunknown, the band began working on what would become their last studio album for over 15 years, choosing to produce the record themselves.
+Following the worldwide tour in support of Superunknown, the band began working on what would become their last studio album for over 15 years, choosing to produce it themselves.
 However, tensions within the group reportedly arose during the sessions, with Thayil and Cornell allegedly clashing over Cornell's desire to shift away from the heavy guitar riffing that had become the band's trademark.
 Cornell said, "By the time we were finished, it felt like it had been kind of hard, like it was a long, hard haul.
 But there was stuff we were discovering."
 The band's fifth album, Down on the Upside, was released on May 21, 1996.
 It was notably less heavy than the group's earlier albums, and marked a further departure from the band's grunge roots.
 At the time, Soundgarden explained that they wanted to experiment with other sounds, including acoustic instrumentation.
 David Browne of Entertainment Weekly said, "Few bands since Led Zeppelin have so crisply mixed instruments both acoustic and electric."
 The overall mood of the album's lyrics is less dark than on previous Soundgarden albums, with Cornell describing some songs as "self-affirming".
 The album spawned several singles, including "Pretty Noose", "Burden in My Hand", and "Blow Up the Outside World".
 "Pretty Noose" was nominated for a Grammy Award for Best Hard Rock Performance in 1997.
 The album did not match the sales or critical praise of Superunknown.

 The band took a slot on the 1996 Lollapalooza tour with Metallica, who had insisted on Soundgarden's appearance on the tour.
 After Lollapalooza, the band embarked on a world tour, and already-existing tensions increased during it.
 When asked whether the band hated touring, Cornell replied: "We really enjoy it to a point, and then it gets tedious, because it becomes repetitious.
 You feel like fans have paid their money and they expect you to come out and play them your songs like the first time you ever played them.
 That's the point where we hate touring."
 At the tour's last stop in Honolulu, Hawaii on February 9, 1997, Shepherd threw his bass into the air in frustration after suffering equipment failure, and then stormed off the stage.
 The band retreated, with Cornell returning to end the show with a solo encore.
-On April 9, 1997, the band announced it was disbanding.
+On April 9, 1997, the band announced they were disbanding.
 Thayil said, "It was pretty obvious from everybody's general attitude over the course of the previous half year that there was some dissatisfaction."
 Cameron later said that Soundgarden was "eaten up by the business".
-The band released a greatest hits collection entitled A-Sides on November 4, 1997, composed of 17 songs, including the previously-unreleased "Bleed Together", which had been recorded during the Down on the Upside recording sessions.
+The band released a greatest hits collection entitled A-Sides on November 4, 1997, composed of 17 songs, including the previously unreleased "Bleed Together", which was recorded during the Down on the Upside recording sessions.